huangzh0707/huangzh0707.github.io/_pages/about.md

   - /about.html
 ---

-Hi, I am Zihong Huang, a FinTech researcher and Data Scientist.
-I am interested in financial innovations like crowdfunding, robo-advisor, blockchain et al.
+Hi, I am Zihong Huang, a PhD student in **Carlson School of Management, University of Minnesota**.
+My major is information and Decision Sciences.
+I am interested in
-"Data-driven Venture Capital", which is emerging in industry, attracts me most.
-Currently, I focus my interests on empowering investors in venture capital industry by leveraging information technology and data science.
+I am interested in financial innovations like data-driven venture capital, crowdfunding, robo-advisor, blockchain and so on.
+I focus my interests on empowering people in conventional financial market by leveraging information technology and data science.<br>

-In technology areas, I always keep eyes on machine learning and artificial intelligence.
+I am also a FinTech researcher in **China National Clearing Center, People's Bank of China**.
+My work mainly lies in FinTech innovations and applications in payment, clearing and settlement systems.
+Currently, I am involved in a project that is cross-border payment systems based on blockchain.
+Besides, I also follow other topics like mobile payments and payment big-data.<br>

-I am also the CEO of [DeepSearch.AI](http://www.deepsearchai.com/), which is a startup on venture capital industry data.
-We are driven to support investors make right investment decisions in primary market.
-Now we are funded by Angel round investment.
+Plus, I am also the CEO of **DeepSearch.AI**, which is a startup on data of venture capital industry.
+Data-driven venture capital framework is expected, and We are driven to support investors make right investment decisions in primary market.

 ## Interests
-* financial technology and innovations
+* Empowering people in conventional financial markets by leveraging information technology and data science.

 ## Expertise
 * Payment, clearing and settlement systems